7ealvivek/One-Snap/README.md

     ```bash
     python3 one_snap.py --private my_company_scope.txt --httpx
     ```
-    *(This processes only your private list, enriches it with C99.nl, runs `httpx`, and saves outputs.
+    *(This processes only your private list, enriches it with C99.nl TO THE ROOT DOMAINS, runs `httpx`, and saves outputs.
 No Chaos download or Slack upload.)*

-4.  **Force Full Chaos + HackerOne (as explicit additional targets) + HTTPX:**
+4.  **Force Full Chaos + HTTPX:**
     ```bash
-    python3 one_snap.py --rerun-chaos -h1 --httpx
+    python3 one_snap.py --rerun-chaos --httpx
     ```
     *(`--rerun-chaos` forces a full Chaos download. `-h1` ensures HackerOne roots from the Chaos index are definitely included for C99 enrichment, even if they were covered by the full Chaos download.)*